-PDAA members may book places on boats at £15 per adult, and £4 per junior (eg £45 for three adult members, £19 for one adult and one junior); up to one non-PDAA guest can be included at £15; a second guest (at Fingask) would pay £20.
-PDAA will not subsidize more than one non-member per boat.
+PDAA no longer subsidises fishing on the BRDAA lochs, but PDAA members may book places on boats at £20 per adult, and £9 per junior (eg £60 for three adult members, £29 for one adult and one junior); up to two non-PDAA guests can be included at £20 each.

 Proof of PDAA membership (handbook and ID card) is required at point of payment, which takes place with the loch manager on the day of fishing.

 Please also refer to the BRDAA notice board at Fingask Loch.

 - 1. Membership number must be recorded when taking a boat.
 Only full members are permitted to book boats for visitors to the lochs and are responsible for the conduct of their visitors.

 - 2. Anglers fishing on their own may be asked to share their boat, if required, to accommodate other anglers.

 - 3. No boats are re-bookable by a member on the same day for either loch.
 Anglers are not permitted to fish on Fingask then White Loch (or vice versa) on the same day to limit the risk of spreading the freshwater louse (Argulus).

 - 4. Anglers are requested to dip their nets etc. in the disinfectant provided at the Fingask Loch boathouse, when required.

 - 5. A maximum of two persons per boat on Whiteloch and three per boat on Fingask Loch are permitted to fish.